altocodenl/tagaway/qascript.md

 			- Click on header "View Pictures" and go to gallery.
 			- Check that files were tagged correctly.

-##Import Pictures
+## Import Pictures
-###Google Drive
+### Google Drive
 Not developed yet
 	Check for duplicates
 	Email when import done or stopped.
-###Dropbox
+### Dropbox
 Not developed yet
 	Check for duplicates
 	Email when import done or stopped.

-##Enabling Geo Tagging
+## Enabling Geo Tagging
 	- Enable geotagging from sidebar:
 		- On first batch of files uploaded/imported, on sidebar left, below the 'Years' semi tags:
 			- Enable Geotagging 	Maybe later
 			- 'Enable Geotagging' color: #5b6eff; text-decoration: underlined;
 			- 'Maybe later' color: #484848; text-decoration: underlined;
+		- If click on 'Maybe later'
+			- Green snackbar: ''Understood!
+You can always enable geotagging from My Account.'
+			- Both messages dissapear.
+That space is replaced with regular tags.
 		- If click on 'Enable Geotagging':
 			- Green snackbar: 'Geotagging enabled successfully.
 You can always change this from My Account'
 			- Both messages dissapear.
 Are replaced by location icons.
-		- If click on 'Maybe later'
-			- Green snackbar: ''Understood!
-You can always enable geotagging from My Account.'
-			-
+				- Location icons gradullay start to appear in navigation left.
+These are in COUNTRY formats (US for United States, IT for Italy, JP for Japan, etc.)

 	- Enable geotagging from 'My acount' > see section for 'My account'

-##View pictures
+## View pictures
 	- All Pictures
 		- When 'All Pictures' is selected, the 'eye' icon must be visible next to the section name.
 		- Initial 'General layout' described above must be correct for header ('view pictures' must be in light blue, marking the user's location), sidebar, and center view.